R1nge/Suika/Assets/Readme.md

             watermelon 260x260 3.25 scale

 TODO:

+Adjust container sprite and colliders to fit the screen size (orthographic camera size/screen bounds)

+Save selected mod index (Wrong! should save selected mod name, because mods index can change after adding a new one) Move paths into a separate static class

+Physics is taking lots of time
+Detect edge line (shape) in the modding tool

+Fix game config validator

+Add an audio source to each suika, for the sounds to be played???
 Shake?
 OR spin

-Add audio source to each suika, for the sounds to be played

-Physics is taking lots of time
-Detect edge line (shape) in the modding tool

-Adjust container sprite and colliders to the screen size (orthographic camera size/screen bounds)

-Save selected mod index (Wrong! should save selected mod name, because mods index can change after adding a new one) Move paths into a separate static class

 UI:
 Leader board (local)